OpenCue

 Monitoring with CueGUI or CueWeb

-Navigate the different interfaces including Shows, Allocations, Subscriptions, Monitor Host, Services, and Log views for comprehensive job tracking.
+Navigate Shows, Allocations, Subscriptions, Monitor Host, Services, and Log views.

 Powerful Render Management